carpentries/workshop-template/CUSTOMIZATION.md

 *   `etherpad` is the URL for the Etherpad for your workshop.
 If you are not using an Etherpad, you can delete this value.

+## Home Page: Schedule, Syllabus, and Setup

+You should edit the sections titled `Schedule` and `Syllabus` so that they show what you're actually planning to teach and when.
+You should also delete irrelevant parts of the section titled `Setup` so that your learners don't try to install software that they won't need.